chef/chef-web-docs/chef_master/source/resource_yum_package.rst

 ``source``
    **Ruby Type:** String

-   Optional.
-The path to a package in the local file system.
+   The optional path to a package on the local file system.

 ``timeout``
    **Ruby Type:** String, Integer